 If you’re curious about how green you really are, this app may have some good news for you.
 Or it could be a useful reality check.
 Ecobug’s GPS-enabled “journey tracker” is a carbon-footprint calculator that quantifies greenness based on the choices you make throughout the day.
 Developed by a group of high school students, programmers, and computer scientists, it also offers daily tips and a quiz.
 (Free, available at play.google.com/store/apps for the Android.)

 What apps or tech tools do you use that require you to do more than repost or react?
 If you don’t use these tools, why not?
 Please weigh in by clicking the “Add new comment” link at the bottom of this page.
-(To see the link, you need to log in; if you’re not already a member of our site, you can quickly sign up.)

 This web extra provides additional information related to an article titled, “Apps That Challenge,” which appeared in the June 2013 issue of Mindful magazine.